Sieschkie/Version-Control-System/README.md

 Build the project using Kotlin compiler.
 Run the SVCS executable and start tracking changes in your project files.
 Contributing
 Contributions to SVCS are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 Pull requests are also encouraged.

+    config
+Allows the user to set their own name or output an existing one.
+If a user wants to set a new name, the program overwrites the old one.
+The program also validates the input name for correctness and informs the user in case of an error.

+    add
+allow the user to set the name of a file that they want to track or output the names of tracked files.
+If the file does not exist, the program informs a user that the file does not exist.

+    commit
+Must be invoked with a message.
+Saves all changes and assigns each commit a unique ID.
+If there are no changes since the last commit, a new commit is not created.
+The storage of changes is not optimized; all staged files are copied to the commit folder every time.

+    log
+Displays all commits in reverse order.

+    checkout
+command must be passed to the program together with the commit ID to indicate which commit to use.
+If a commit with the given ID exists, the contents of the tracked file are restored according to this commit.